ashrobertsdragon/Ebook-conversion-to-Text-for-Machine-Learning/README.md

 ## Overview

 This Python script provides functionality for converting various ebook file formats (EPUB, DOCX, PDF, TXT) into a standardized text format.
 The script processes each file, identifying chapters, and replaces chapter headers with asterisks.
-It also performs OCR (Optical Character Recognition) for image-based text using GPT-4o and standardizes the text by desmartenizing punctuation.
+It also performs OCR (Optical Character Recognition) for image-based text using GPT-4o and standardizes the text by desmartening punctuation.

 ## Features